Facebook In Congress: What To Expect When Zuckerberg Goes To Capitol Hill

 1. Congress wants answers on what Facebook really knew about Cambridge Analytica

 The high-profile hearing was announced in response to widespread public outcry over the news that the private information of some 87 million users was shared with a political data firm, Cambridge Analytica, in violation of Facebook's policies.
-The information was gathered though an app created in 2013 that invited people to take a personality quiz, while also collecting some data from friends of the quiz-takers.
+The information was gathered though an app created in 2013 that invited people to take a personality quiz, while also collecting some data from friends of the quiz takers.

-The data breech took a political turn because Cambridge Analytica, a British firm, has ties to former White House adviser Steve Bannon and Republican megadonor Robert Mercer.
+The data breach took a political turn because Cambridge Analytica, a British firm, has ties to former White House adviser Steve Bannon and Republican megadonor Robert Mercer.
 The firm played a role in the 2016 presidential election, first working with Sen. Ted Cruz, R-Texas, and then with the Trump campaign.
 A source close to the Trump operation says psychological profiling was not part of that effort.
-Cambridge Analytica released a statement on their website on Monday denying the company provided any "polling, data analytics and digital marketing for the Trump campaign," the company stated.
+Cambridge Analytica released a statement on its website on Monday denying the company provided any "polling, data analytics and digital marketing for the Trump campaign."

-Democrats in particular want to know if the firm exploited users' private information to influence the outcome of the presidential election.
+Democrats in particular want to know whether the firm exploited users' private information to influence the outcome of the presidential election.

 Facebook now says it had stopped these kind of data grabs back in 2014, but news reports suggest Cambridge Analytica did not destroy the data as it had certified to Facebook.